It’s important to care for your dentures if you want them to last.

 When you are putting in or taking out your dentures, it is critical to be as careful as you can with them.
 A towel folded up in a sink or even filling the basin up with water makes it so they don’t get harmed if you drop them.
 Never soak your dentures in hot water either as that could lead to warping of the denture material.
 Be sure to keep your dentures moist when they are out of your mouth as this will extend their life and make sure they do not end up misshapen.
 Some dentures come with metal attachments too, so if yours do, ask your provider for specific instructions on how to clean and care for them as water can be bad for some metal parts.

 If you do find yourself with chips, cracks, or damaged dentures, Cain Denture Centers can help fix most problems.
-Whether you are looking for a Seaside or Hillsboro denture office, we have got you covered.
+At our Hillsboro denture office, we have got you covered.
 Call or email us today to set up an appointment or for any of your denture questions.